awsdocs/amazon-eks-user-guide/doc_source/cni-iam-role.md

           --role-name AmazonEKSVPCCNIRole
         ```

-   1. If you're using the Amazon EKS add\-on with a 1\.18 or later Amazon EKS cluster, see [Updating the Amazon VPC CNI Amazon EKS add\-on](managing-vpc-cni.md#updating-vpc-cni-eks-add-on), instead of completing this procedure\.
-If you're not using the self\-managed CNI Amazon EKS add\-on, then use the following command to annotate the `aws-node` service account with the ARN of the IAM role that you created previously\.
+   1. Run the following command to annotate the `aws-node` service account with the ARN of the IAM role that you created previously\.
 Replace the `example values` with your own values\.

       ```
       kubectl annotate serviceaccount \